My Hair La Vie Review 2020 – My Results

 Unfortunately, I didn't get the results that I was looking for.
-I wish this wasn't the case, because I really liked the simplicity and convenience of the product and how it didn't disrupt my life too much.
+I wish this wasn't the case, because I really liked the simplicity and convenience of it and how it didn't disrupt my life too much.

-Since Hair La Vie consists of natural ingredients, you will most likely not experience any side effects.
+Since Hair La Vie consists of natural nutrients, you will most likely not experience any side effects.
 However, there is not enough evidence available for Hair La Vie to guarantee that it is 100 percent safe.
-If you are allergic to any of the ingredients in these vitamins, you will experience side effects.
+If you are allergic to any of the ingredients, you could experience effects.

 Each serving of Hair La Vie contains 165 milligrams of copper.
 While copper is required for the body to produce healthy red blood cells (11), consuming more than the recommended two-milligram dose per day can potentially lead to toxicity.
 Copper toxicity symptoms include vomiting, nausea, muscle aches and pain, and abdominal cramps (12).

 Each serving also contains 15 milligrams of zinc.
 As mentioned before, small amounts of zinc can help keep the immune system healthy - but, when taken in high doses, zinc can cause gastrointestinal effects such as abdominal cramps, headaches, indigestion, diarrhea, metallic taste, nausea, vomiting, and heartburn (13).